willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    const everythingIsFine = true || fireAllMissiles();

-The expression on the left-hand side of the :pseudoml:`||` is always evaluated, but the right-hand side may not be, if the processor knows by then what the overall expression will evaluate to.
+The expression on the left-hand side of the `||` is always evaluated, but the right-hand side may not be, if the processor knows by then what the overall expression will evaluate to.
 On the other hand, most other operations, such as function calls, follow "strict semantics":

 .. code:: js